 Recommended for Best Restaurants because: This is a lovely little restaurant that's just outside of the hustle and bustle of the city centre.

-Emily's expert tip: Locks is almost anti-Michelin in its ethos of casual, spur of the moment dining and it encourages spontaneous arrival.
+Local Expert tip: Locks is almost anti-Michelin in its ethos of casual, spur of the moment dining and it encourages spontaneous arrival.

 Overlooking Trinity's playing grounds on Nassau Street and offering rich and comforting Irish fare with a contemporary twist, The Pig's Ear is a quaint dinner venue.
 The bread comes in a little sack, the soup in it's own little saucepan and the cheesecake in a glass pot you would think better suited to storing your spices.
 Don't be fooled though; the food is exquisite and things like the truffle mash potato are both luxurious and hearty.
 If you have a sweet tooth then the miniature sweet shop on offer (think chocolate mice and flying saucers) is sure to satisfy.
 The Pig's Ear garnered the Michelin Bib Gourmand in the 100th anniversary guide, and it's easy to see why.